alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 The source code is hosted on <https://git.mlplatform.org/ml/ethos-u/ethos-u-vela.git/>.

-The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing Ethos-U55.
+The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing Ethos-U55 NPU.

-The optimized model will contain custom operators for sub-graphs of the model that can be accelerated by Ethos-U55, the remaining layers that cannot be accelerated are left unchanged and will run on the CPU using optimized (CMSIS-NN) or reference kernels provided by the inference engine.
+The optimized model will contain custom operators for sub-graphs of the model that can be accelerated by Ethos-U55 NPU, the remaining layers that cannot be accelerated are left unchanged and will run on the CPU using optimized (CMSIS-NN) or reference kernels provided by the inference engine.

-After the compilation, the optimized model can only be executed on a system with Ethos-U55.
+After the compilation, the optimized model can only be executed on a system with Ethos-U55 NPU.

 > **Note:** The NN model provided during the build and compiled into the application executable binary defines whether CPU or NPU is used to execute workloads.